 [Drive from Canal Street to the start of Race Street by bearing right.
 Park anywhere on the side of the road within 200 feet of the start of Race Street.]

 Notice the many metal pipes protruding from the Lyman Mill into the Second Level Canal.
 These are relics of the sewage system that once flowed into the canal from the mills and the homes.
 Cholera and typhoid fever was rampant in the early industrial cities.
 John Snow of England in 1850 had determined the cause of the sickness.
 But London did not receive its first sewer system until 1870 when the brilliant engineer Joseph Bazalgette built the first modern sewers.
-Holyoke in turn used its canals as sewers from its inception in 1850 until it built a sewer system of its own in the late 1870s.
+Holyoke in turn used its canals as sewers from its inception in 1850 until it built a sewer system of its own in the mid-1870s.
+Manholes and catch basins were and are in the alleyways.
 The sewer system of Holyoke is still being improved.
 Some lines still empty directly into the river during heavy rainstorms.

 The Lyman Mills were typical of mills in Holyoke.
 They would not only make the cotton thread on their own but would also make finished cotton products.
 This required 1500 looms to operate in the Lyman Mills.
 They would have multiple gear systems to distribute the power to the many looms.

 From the northeasternmost point of the Lyman Mill, look across both Race and Main Streets.
 The Holyoke Water Power Administration Building was made in 1871.
 It is in the Second Empire Style.
 It is now owned by the Holyoke Gas and Electric.

 To the south of Lyman Mills along the Second Level Canal was the Whiting Paper Mill number 2 and to the north was the Macintosh Mill.
 To the south of Lyman Mills along the First Level Canal was the Prentiss Wire Mill.